t-jor/MarketFlash-Project/README.md

 - At least 5 sample entries per table
 - Example data for meaningful analysis

+## Data Sources

+- **SQLite Database (Test Data):**
+  Created for demonstrating the database schema, relationships, and SQL queries.
+  Includes sample entries to validate table structure and constraints.

+- **Google Sheet (Live Data):**
+  The actual campaign data used for the Tableau Dashboard was managed in Google Sheets.
+  A cleaned version of this sheet was connected live to Tableau for building the interactive dashboards and Story.

+## Dashboard (Tableau)

+The dashboard answers *“How are our campaigns performing?”* with:

+- **KPIs:** Total Campaigns, Avg.
+Length (days), Conversion Rate, Avg.
+Cost, Avg.
+CPC, Avg.
+Cost per Conversion
+- **Funnel:** Views → Likes → Clicks → Conversions (click to filter)
+- **Time series:** Funnel over time with conversion overlay
+- **Segments:** Audience & Channel pies (click to filter)
+- **Geography:** Region treemap (size = #campaigns, color = #clients)

+> Filters: Month, Channel, Age Range, Campaign No, Client, Executive

 ## Example Queries (Extra Challenges)

 - **Average cost per click (CPC)**